-U.S. 30 West (Coatesville-Downingtown Bypass) Restricted Next Week for Intelligent Transportation System Improvements Project
+U.S. 30 (Coatesville-Downingtown Bypass), Route 82 (Manor Road) Restricted for ITS Improvements Project

-Drivers are advised to allow extra time when traveling through the work area because backups and delays may occur.
-The schedule is weather dependent and subject to change.
+Drivers are advised to allow extra time when traveling through the work areas because backups and delays may occur.
+All scheduled activities are weather dependent and subject to change.

 Work on this project will be in accordance with Centers for Disease Control and state Department of Health guidance as well as a project-specific COVID-19 safety plan, which will include protocols for social distancing, use of face coverings, personal and job-site cleaning protocols, management of entries to the jobsite, and relevant training.

 The purpose of the project is to improve traffic operations in advance of the U.S. 30 reconstruction and improvements project that is expected to begin sometime in the mid-2020s.